artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

     0.76094574
     ```

-3. **[5 points]** Now, given a sentence, implement the function `calcSentenceEmbedding(sentence)` that takes a sentence and returns a vector embedding for that sentence.
-You can assume that all the words in the sentence have the same importance, so addition of individual word vectors is fine.
-Your function should use the minimum amount of arithmetic necessary to achieve a vector representation for the sentence, where meanings can be compared accurately using cosign similarity.

-4. **[10 points]** We have provided a txt file of training sentences for the R2D2s in a file named r2d2TrainingSentences.txt, as well as a function, `loadTrainingSentences(file_path)`, which reads the file and returns a dictionary with keys `[category]Sentences` which map to a list of the sentences belonging to that category.
+3. **[10 points]** We have provided a txt file of training sentences for the R2D2s in a file named r2d2TrainingSentences.txt, as well as a function, `loadTrainingSentences(file_path)`, which reads the file and returns a dictionary with keys `[category]Sentences` which map to a list of the sentences belonging to that category.

     Write a function `sentenceToEmbeddings(commandTypeToSentences)` that converts every sentence in the dictionary returned by `loadTrainingSentences(file_path)` to an embedding.
 You should return a tuple of two elements.
 The first element is an m by n numpy array, where m is the number of sentences and n is the length of the vector embedding.
 Row i of the array should contain the embedding for sentence i.
 The second element is a dictionary mapping from the index of the sentence to a tuple where the first element is the original sentence, and the second element is a category, such as “direction”.
 The order of the indices does not matter, but the indices of the matrix and the dictionary should match i.e., sentence j should have an embedding in the jth row of the matrix, and should have itself and its category mapped onto by key j in the dictionary.
 The category should not contain the word `Sentences`.